JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-idioms-strings.md

 }
 ```
 {kotlin-runnable="true"}

 ## Split a string

-In Java, to split a string by the period character (`.`), you need to use the shielding (`\\`).
-This happens because the [split()](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/String.html#split(java.lang.String)) function of the `String` class accepts a regular expression as an argument:
+In Java, to split a string with the period character (`.`), you need to use shielding (`\\`).
+This happens because the [split()](https://docs.oracle.com/en/java/javase/15/docs/api/java.base/java/lang/String.html#split(java.lang.String))
+function of the `String` class accepts a regular expression as an argument:

 ```java
 // Java
 System.out.println(Arrays.toString("Sometimes.text.should.be.split".split("\\.")));
 ```

-In Kotlin, use the Kotlin function [split()](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/split.html), which receives varargs of delimiters as input parameters:
+In Kotlin, use the Kotlin function [split()](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.text/split.html),
+which receives varargs of delimiters as input parameters:

 ```kotlin
    fun main() {